 Common Dashboard Warning Lights in Hyundai Vehicles

-Tire Pressure Monitoring System Light
+The Tire Pressure Mounting System light

 ![]() | Tire Pressure Monitoring System (TPMS) Light |

-Check Engine Light
+The Check Engine light

 ![]() | Check Engine Light (CEL)/Malfunction Indicator Lamp (MIL) |